cnolan3/Cicada-16/HardwareSpec/System_Library.md

   - **Argument Passing:** Use registers `R0`, `R1`, `R2`, and `R3` to pass arguments to the target (far) function.
   - **Return Values:** Return values from the far function in `R0-R3` are preserved and passed back to the original caller.
   - **Clobbered Registers:** `R4` and `R5` are used as inputs by this function and their contents may be clobbered.
 All other registers (`R0-R3`, `R6`) are preserved.

+### `jmpFar` : Index 0x22

+This function provides a "trampoline" to jump to a label located in a different ROM bank.
+It handles switching to the target bank and then jumping, effectively transferring execution control without returning.
+This is the standard mechanism for cross-bank jumps.

+- **Inputs:**
+  - `R4.b`: The number of the ROM bank to switch to.
+  - `R5`: The 16-bit address of the label to jump to within the target bank.
+- **Action:**
+  1. Switches to the target ROM bank specified in `R4`.
+  2. Jumps to the address specified in `R5`.
+Execution does not return to the caller.
+- **Register Usage:**
+  - The state of all registers is preserved during the bank switch and jump.
+They are not used or modified by the `jmpFar` function itself.

 ---